-The site is located in Vesu, an upcoming part of Surat.
-The plotted development has apartment complexes on the east and west plots.
-This particular project was part of four plots taken for the extended Mistry family.
-Being well-informed about architecture and given his core competency in mechanical engineering, the client was very clear about what he wanted as a ‘home’ — a smart structure rendered in metal and a ‘mono-space’ living area.
-Along with those primary thoughts, the client communicated an almost 90-point brief with inputs connected to diverse points — from structure, landscape, planning, materials, sustainability, insulation, HVAC and plumbing, along with entire year’s sun path study.
+Situated in Vesu, an upcoming area of Surat, the Hive is part of a plotted development with apartment complexes flanking its east and west sides.
+The project occupies one of four plots acquired for the extended Mistry family.
+The client, well-versed in architecture and boasting a core competency in mechanical engineering, had a precise vision for his home – a smart metal structure with a ‘mono-space’ living area.
+Accompanying this main idea, the client provided an exhaustive, 90-point brief covering diverse aspects such as structure, landscape, planning, materials, sustainability, insulation, HVAC, plumbing, and the sun path throughout the year.

-The architectural presence, undoubtedly, is established by the solar sensor-based facade, which lies at an exciting intersection of art and engineering.
-Its geometry is inspired by the hexagonal structural patterns found in nature such as those of honeycombs and carbon crystals — giving the project its name.
-Analyzed as per the structure, function and mechanism, its design is based on structural strength, transformability and bio mimicry.
-The unique opening mechanism of the facade positions are derivatives of quality of light exposure and thermal comfort levels inside the house.
-Experientially, the modules create striking sciagraphy by casting patterns that change with the diurnal rhythm of the sun.
+The home’s most striking feature is its solar sensor-based facade, sitting at the thrilling intersection of art and engineering.
+Its geometry draws from hexagonal structural patterns found in nature, such as honeycombs and carbon crystals — hence the project’s name.
+This unique facade, based on structural strength, adaptability, and biomimicry, adjusts according to the quality of light exposure and thermal comfort levels within the house.
+In essence, it creates striking patterns that change with the sun’s daily rhythm.

-The internal program has been conceived as open and fluid, both in plan and volume.
-Devoid of dividing partition walls, the fluid spaces on the ground floor have a sensorial segregation of public, private and semi-private zones through modulations in the outer envelope along with a bespoke sculptural entrance vestibule.
-The upper level, accessed via a sculptural staircase, accommodated two bedrooms.
-The connection to greens remains steadfast owing to the presence of a small garden attached to each bedroom.
-Materiality includes metal with SS powder coating for the facade, and wood and stone in the interiors to bring in the warmth of a home.
+The interior layout of the Hive is conceived as open and fluid, both in terms of plan and volume.
+The ground floor, free from dividing partition walls, features a sensory segregation of public, private, and semi-private zones.
+This is achieved through modulations in the outer envelope and a bespoke sculptural entrance vestibule.
+The upper level, reached via a sculptural staircase, houses two bedrooms, each attached to a small garden.
+The material palette includes metal with SS powder coating for the facade, and wood and stone for the interiors, ensuring a warm, homely feel.

-The inspiration for the envelope and several other elements in the house, say the architects, were found small, everyday things.
-While the façade mechanism was inspired by doors of airport buses, the structure of the stair (which spans seven metres and has a thickness of 38 mm) was taken from the structural formation of hexagonal dia-grid popular seen in Ikea furniture pieces.
-Similarly, the movement of radio antennae informs the window opening mechanisms and the ‘kadki door’ of forts (a door within a door) was replicated in the entrance.
+The architects drew inspiration from everyday items for the envelope and other elements in the house.
+The facade mechanism was inspired by airport bus doors, while the structure of the stair (spanning seven metres with a thickness of 38 mm (1.5 inches)) took cues from the hexagonal dia-grid structure often seen in Ikea furniture.
+Similarly, the movement of radio antennas inspired the window opening mechanisms, and the ‘kadki door’ of forts (a door within a door) was replicated in the entrance.